AcrossV/Gated-XNOR/README.md

 The datasets you need
 A fast Nvidia GPU

-Others : We focus on best test error rate not test error rate on datasets.Besides,the lr_policy on CIFAR adopts multistep lr_policy  in practical work like in caffe training.
+Others : We focus on best test error rate not test error rate on datasets.
+Besides,the lr_policy on CIFAR adopts multistep lr_policy  in practical work like in caffe training.

 Please cite our paper if you use this code: https://www.sciencedirect.com/science/article/pii/S0893608018300108